versionone/scripts/redundant-history/readme.md

 Additionally, by default, this script **will not commit** its changes; to save changes, edit the _start_ of the script, uncommenting the `set @saveChanges = 1` statement.

-## Details: Consolidate description field history records
-#### consolidate-multiple-description-history.sql
-This script will consolidate history records for assets.
-It consolidates enrties that are created when there are multiple changes to a description on an asset.
-This script will remove the history entries that are created when no changes are made to the description.
-Ex. clicking in the description field and then clicking out.

 ## Details: Consolidate consecutive re-open/close historical BaseAsset records
 #### remove-redundant-BaseAssert-reopen-and-close-history.sql